External Ids for GPR55 Gene

 GeneCards Summary for GPR55 Gene

 GPR55 (G Protein-Coupled Receptor 55) is a Protein Coding gene.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
-An important paralog of this gene is GPR20.
+Among its related pathways are GPCRs, Other and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
+An important paralog of this gene is GPR35.

 UniProtKB/Swiss-Prot for GPR55 Gene